TanjaKec/bootcamp/content/general/Syllabus/_index.en.md

 ### Day 3
 **Reproduceable and automated reporting using RMarkdown and designing a website using HUGO and blogdown.**

 In this module you will learn how to turn your analyses into high quality documents and presentations with R Markdown.
-You will be designing reproducible reports by automating the reporting process, learning how to take a modern approach to telling your data storry.
+You will be designing reproducible reports by automating the reporting process, learning how to take a modern approach to telling your data story.
 With the knowledge from this lesson you will be able to create reports straight from your R code allowing you to document your analysis and its results as an HTML, pdf, slideshow or Microsoft Word document.
-You will learn to design a static website that will enable you to post your data science storry telling to a wider audience.
+You will learn to design a static website that will enable you to post your data science story telling to a wider audience.

 **What will you learn:**